google/wuffs/doc/spec/nie-spec.md

 image.
 Such filters can be written in simple programming languages and connected with Unix-style pipes.

-Another example is storing 'golden images' for codec development.
+Another example is storing 'golden images' (or their hashes) for codec development.
 Given a corpus of test images in a compressed format (e.g. a corpus of PNG files), it is useful to store their expected decodings for comparison, but those golden test files should be encoded in an alternative format, such as NIE/NIA.

 ## Magic